cloudmesh-community/book/chapters/devops/puppet.md

 $ gpg --verify puppet-enterprise-<version>-<platform>.tar.gz.asc
 ```

-### Install using Configration file (Master/Client installation)
+### Install using a Configration file (Master/Client installation)

-Specify the configuration file(pe.conf) when it has to be installed
+Specify the configuration file `pe.conf` when it has to be installed
 in text mode.
 This file contains values for the parameters needed for
-installation.
+installation. :o: unclear

 #### Install the Master